d2l-ai/d2l-en/chapter_introduction/intro.md

   progress in reinforcement learning, at least whenever simulation is an option.
-This has led to significant progress in computers achieving superhuman performance in Go, Atari games, Starcraft, and in physics simulations (e.g. using MuJoCo).
-See e.g. :cite:`Silver.Huang.Maddison.ea.2016` for a description of how to achieve this in AlphaGo.
+This has led to significant progress in computers achieving superhuman performance in Go, Atari games, Starcraft, and in physics simulations (e.g., using MuJoCo).
+See e.g., :cite:`Silver.Huang.Maddison.ea.2016` for a description of how to achieve this in AlphaGo.
 In a nutshell, reinforcement learning works best if plenty of (state, action, reward) triples are available, i.e., whenever it is possible to try out lots of things to learn how they relate to each